Shake, Rattle & Roll XI

-Shake, Rattle & Roll XI (stylized as Shake Rattle & Ro11) is a 2009 Filipino supernatural horror anthology film produced by Regal Entertainment, and the eleventh installment of the Shake, Rattle & Roll film series.
+Shake, Rattle & Roll XI (stylized as Shake Rattle & Ro11) is a 2009 Filipino supernatural horror anthology film produced by Regal Entertainment, and the eleventh installment of the Shake, Rattle & Roll film series, following the tenth film in 2008.
 It is directed by Rico Gutierrez, Don Michael Perez and Jessel Monteverde.
 The film features an ensemble cast including Ruffa Gutierrez, Mark Anthony Fernandez, Maja Salvador, Rayver Cruz, Zoren Legaspi, Iya Villania, Jennica Garcia and Mart Escudero.
 It was also distributed by Regal Entertainment, Inc. and Regal Multimedia, Inc. It was an official entry in the 2009 Metro Manila Film Festival.
 The film received the Festival Award for Best Make-up.

+The film consists of three segments: a doctor becomes possessed by a demon after treating a sick girl; a bride encounters an evil second-hand wedding dress; and a traumatized camper is interrogated by the police after surviving an encounter with a creature.

 The twelfth installment, Shake, Rattle and Roll 12, was released in 2010.